AngelesVillagrana/Project-4/README.md

 The dataset provides up-to-date information across multiple variables, aiding in the management of the portfolio and individual customer service by predicting long-term account stability or potential departure.

+## Step By Step Explanation

+The jupyter notebook used called `PCA.ipynb` outlines the data analysis project using Principal Component Analysis (PCA) and clustering.
+Below, you will find a step by step explanation of what the data model does.

+### 1. Importing Libraries

+The model begins by importing necessary libraries such as: `pandas`, `StandardScaler`, `KMeans`, `matplotlib.pyplot`, `PCA`, `sqlalchemy`, `hvplot.pandas`, `URL` and `calinski_harabasz_score`.

+### 2. Connecting to the Database

+The code connects to a PostgreSQL database using SQLAlchemy and fetches data from a table called `bank_customers`.